happyspace/GettingAndCleaningDataProject/README.md

 Source *run_analysis.R* within an R environment. *run_analysis.R* defines a function *run_analysis* which will download study data and preform the following analysis over the data.

+* Extract variables concerning mean and standard deviation.
-For each activity preformed by subjects in the study an average will be calculated.
+* With in this data set, for each variable an average will be calculated for each activity preformed by subjects in the study .

 Two data set are created:

 * counts.txt -- the count of each subject and each activity preformed by the subject
 * tidy.txt -- average of each variable for each activity for each subject